 To extract text from binary (non-text) files, such as Microsoft Word documents or PDF files, IFilters must be installed on the Importer machine.
-Many IFilters are installed as part of the Windows operating system, but some (such as Adobe PDF) may need to be installed manually.
+Many IFilters are installed as part of the Windows operating system, but some may need to be installed manually.
 Please see IFilters in the Glossary.
 If IFilters are detected by the Importer, Use Word Processing Import Filter is checked by default.